 As the accompanying paper documents, the systemic risks resulting from climate change are considerable.
-Yet many investment professionals continue to ignore them, conforming to the dominant culture within the financial community, whose intellectual framework does not acknowledge climate risk.
+Yet many investment professionals continue to ignore them, conforming to the dominant culture within the financial community, whose intellectual framework does not acknowledge climate risk9.
 Attitudes amongst North America investment professionals are of particular importance given that many global financial institutions are headquartered there and that even non-US financial institutions often have senior staff from this region.

-More relevant to readers that are not in denial about climate risk is the fact that the dominant risk management instruments (e.g. GHG disclosure, portfolio decarbonization, tilting, strategic asset allocation, green investments and 'business as usual' engagement) are not today forcing change at a rate that addresses the challenge.
+More relevant to readers that are not in denial about climate risk is the fact that the dominant risk management instruments (such as GHG disclosure, portfolio decarbonization, tilting, strategic asset allocation, green investments and 'business as usual' engagement) are not forcing change at a rate that addresses the challenge.

-Figure 4: Changes in Carbon Disclosure Project (CDP) investor's signatories vs. change in global 500 CO2 emissions downloaded July 2015
+Figure 4: Changes in Carbon Disclosure Project (CDP) investor's signatories vs. change in global 500 CO2